vuquach-au/expensify-app/readme.md

 # App Description:

+A React JS/Redux combination app for managing House Expenses using SCSS/SASS, ES6 and Redux Technology to store and sort/filter data by Date.
+Engaging with Enzyme for testing, mocking Libraries with Jest.

-This App architecture based on React and Redux using Jest and Enzyme for testing, bundling by Webpack and manipulating data from Firebase database.
+This App is bundled by Webpack and manipulating data from Firebase database.
 However, it have not been deployed on Heroku yet.

 # This app connecting Git from SSH